Miles-Bierie/MC_Music/README.md

     /give @s minecraft:music_disc_cat[jukebox_playable={song:"dog_disc:dog"}]

 ## Notes:
-- I will be making a GUI-based python tool that will generate this json file automatically, but you will manually have to type this out for now.

 - If you get some weird "Vorbis magic signature missing" error, idk what thats about and couldn't find anything useful.
 I suggest deleting all metadata from the file (I used Audacity.)